 Photo: Milky Way reflecting over Logans Pass.
 Glacier National Park Service / Jacob W. Frank, August 2015

 In order to protect the darkness and maintain the designation, the National Park Service and its partners were required to follow strict lighting standards and ensure at least 67 percent of the lights within Glacier were night-sky friendly.

-GPI has been a longtime partner in this effort and helped the national parks achieve the recent honor.
-At its various facilities in and around the parks, GPI has followed a policy of only using outdoor lighting when necessary, and those lights are only illuminated to a certain degree.
+Glacier Park Collection has been a longtime partner in this effort and helped the national parks achieve the recent honor.
+At its various facilities in and around the parks, Glacier Park Collection has followed a policy of only using outdoor lighting when necessary, and those lights are only illuminated to a certain degree.
 All lights are also shielded to ensure illumination is pointed downward.

-“We’ve always considered ourselves a steward of these wonderful, iconic, unforgettable places that we own and operate in and around Glacier National Park,” Ron Cadrette, vice president and general manager of GPI, says.
+“We’ve always considered ourselves a steward of these wonderful, iconic, unforgettable places that we own and operate in and around Glacier National Park,” Ron Cadrette, vice president and general manager of Glacier Park Collection, says.
 “We want to be a good neighbor and a good steward.
 Those are the two core values that we have embraced.
 We’ve been very mindful of dark sky best practices.”

 Dark skies are vital for human health and enjoyment but also play an important role in the landscape.
 Unnatural light can disrupt migration and other natural processes, putting wildlife at risk.
 Night skies are also important culturally and are prominently featured in regional tribal creation stories.“

 In a time when one third of the world’s population can no longer see the Milky Way, protecting this resource is essential,” Glacier National Park Superintendent Jeff Mow says.